SSD Reports Wrong Size in Windows? Why and How to Fix it Easily!

 Method 2.
 Apply a free partition manager (without data loss)

-As mentioned above, the Diskpart will require you to delete all partitions first on the SSD, then you can convert it to GPT successfully.
-So, if you don't want to clear the disk beforehand, you can turn to a free partition manager called Qiling Disk Master Standard.
-Different from DiskPart, this freeware can convert any data disk from MBR to GPT, or GPT to MBR without deleting partitions.
+To convert an MBR disk to GPT using Diskpart, you'll need to delete all partitions first, then convert it.
+If you don't want to clear the disk beforehand, you can use a free partition manager like Qiling Disk Master Standard, which can convert any data disk from MBR to GPT or GPT to MBR without deleting partitions.

 ▶ Important:

-✔If you need to convert boot disk, you can upgrade to Qiling Disk Master Professional.
+If you need to convert boot disk, you can upgrade to Qiling Disk Master Professional.

 ✔ If your SSD loses data unfortunately on the rest space that doesn't show, you need to perform data recover before you convert it to GPT.